 Count Puff Ball Apples

-The same number circles fit in shallow plastic yogurt containers.
+The apple number circles fit in shallow plastic yogurt containers too.
 Here, small kitchen tongs are used to place red puff ball “apples” in each container.

 Dice Counting Game

-(1 or more players) Each player needs 6 containers labeled with the 1-6 apple circles, and a basket of apple counters (puff balls or erasers will work).
-A single 1-6 die is also needed.
-Each player takes a turn rolling the die, finding his or her corresponding container, and adding the appropriate number of apples to that container.
-If the container is already filled, the next player gets to roll.
-The first player to fill all of his or her containers is the winner.
+Need a small group activity?
+You can make a game from the above counting activity (1 or more players).
+Each player needs 6 containers or a 6 muffin tin labeled with the 1-6 apple circles.
+You will also need some apple counters (puff balls or erasers will work) and a single 1-6 die.
+Each player takes a turn rolling the die and finding his or her corresponding container or muffin tin section.
+The child then adds the appropriate number of apples to that container or section.
+If the container or section is already filled, the next player gets to roll.
+The first player to fill all of his or her containers or complete his or her muffin tin is the winner.

 Numeral Recognition Dice Game